 - Make sure at least one window in each bedroom meets escape and rescue requirements.

 - Window guards, security bars, grilles or grates render windows useless in an emergency unless they have a release mechanism; update them if necessary.

 - Keep emergency escape ladders in second- or third-story bedrooms and teach everyone in the home how to use them.

 - Remember that insect screens are intended to keep insects out.
 They are neither designed nor intended to keep children from falling out of windows and should not be expected to do so.

 Best of all, our trusted products are manufactured, installed and guaranteed by us!
-For more information on window safety, or to schedule a professional to consult with regarding your remodeling needs, call (877) 85ROYAL, or click here to learn more.
+For more information on window safety, or to schedule a professional to consult with regarding your remodeling needs, click here to learn more.